-The Center of Excellence for Integrated Health Solutions, with support from the Substance Abuse and Mental Health Administration (SAMHSA), is the home of the newest evidence-based resources, tools and support for organizations working to integrate primary and behavioral health care.
+The National Council for Behavioral Health, through the National Center of Excellence for Integrated Health Solutions (CIHS) grant award from the Substance Abuse and Mental Health Administration (SAMHSA), is the home of the newest evidence-based resources, tools and support for organizations working to integrate primary and behavioral health care.

-Our team of consultants with expertise in organizational readiness, integrated care models, workforce & clinical practice, health & wellness, and financing & sustainability are ready to partner with you to create a customized approach to advance integrated care and health outcomes.
+Our team of experts in organizational readiness, integrated care models, workforce & clinical practice, health & wellness, and financing & sustainability are ready to partner with you to create a customized approach to advance integrated care and health outcomes.

 Learn more by contacting us for a free consultation with one of our subject matter experts.

 From the beginning stage of assessing organizational buy-in to developing long term plans for financial sustainability, these resources provide guidance and support for integrating primary and behavioral health care.
 They, along with our integrated care experts, can help open the door to new and innovative possibilities.
 Partner with us and help your team successfully achieve integrated care.

 - Quick Start Guide to Behavioral Health Integration: An interactive flowchart that will walk you through some of the questions to consider when integrating behavioral health care.

 - Standard Framework for Levels of Integrated Care: CIHS’ Standard Framework for Levels of Integrated Healthcare helps primary and behavioral health care provider organizations improve outcomes by helping them understand where they are on the integration continuum.

 - Organizational Assessment Toolkit for Primary and Behavioral Health Care Integration: Provides a compendium of tools that lay out a path to assess readiness for integration, as well as benchmarking opportunities for organizations in the midst of integration efforts.